10

 Furthermore, wirehouses are basically using their inhouse retirement programs to buy the books of business from aging advisors at a discount.
 And then they tie up the inheriting advisors for several more years by having them sign contracts.

-Think about the people you work for at the wirehouse, think about those at the top.
+Think about the people you work for at the wirehouse; think about those at the top.
 Do you believe they care about employees?
 Do you believe they care about you?
-When your production is up year over year, the answer is yes.
+When your production is up year-over-year, the answer is yes.
 How about when you make a mistake or have an off year?

 It takes years to build a pristine reputation, and only a day to lose it!
 When you work at a massive global wirehouse with tens of thousands of employees, scandal and wrongdoing are almost inevitable.
 And while you may be far away from the incident,